-The PTR Committee expects that teaching excellence will be demonstrated as part of the successful application for promotion and tenure.
-The Committee also expects that teaching excellence will be sustained throughout the faculty member's tenure at Suffolk; thus, it remains a critical criterion for eventual promotion to the rank of full professor.
+The Promotion and Tenure Review and Non-Tenure Track Promotion Committees (PTR and NTTPC respectively) expect that teaching excellence will be demonstrated as part of the successful application for promotion and tenure.
+The Committees also expect that teaching excellence will be sustained throughout the faculty member's tenure at Suffolk; thus, it remains a critical criterion for all levels of promotion.